 In this review:

-- The Downsides of Jora Credit
+- Pros & cons of Jora Credit personal loans

-In Utah, for example, a $1250 loan repaid over 16 months would have a 326% APR.
+In Utah, for example, a $1,250 loan repaid over 16 months would have a 326% APR.
 You would end up paying back $5,544 by the end of the loan.
 That same loan in Tennessee would have an APR of 274.85% and a total repayment cost of $3,718.
-These are rates similar to those charged for payday loans.

 Jora also offers several tools for borrowers to identify extra income opportunities, compare your salary with others, plan your next career move, or even find a new job that pays better in your area.

 The first—and most important—drawback to borrowing with Jora Credit is the high interest rate.
 It’s so high that Jora can’t offer credit to active-duty military members and their families because military members cannot be charged more than 36% interest by law.

 The company also doesn’t operate in many states; while it plans to expand into other areas, now loans are only offered in eight states.
 Before attempting to apply with Jora, you’ll want to check out the lender’s site to find out if loans are available in your area.

 Jora’s small loan limits could also be problematic for some borrowers and may not appeal to those needing a larger loan.
 Jora is only looking to provide small loans to those who may not otherwise be approved to borrow.